Dhruv-0918/blockchian-voting-system/README.md

-# 🗳️ Blockchain Voting System
+# 🗳️ Blockchain Voting System!!!

 A decentralized **Blockchain-Based Voting System** built using Python to demonstrate how blockchain technology can be leveraged to create a secure, transparent, and tamper-resistant digital voting platform.
 This project showcases the core principles of blockchain, cryptographic hashing, and immutable ledgers to ensure the integrity of every vote.